gokiburikin/gkbrkn_noita/README.md

 - **Persistent Shot**: Cast 2 spells that keep moving in the direction they were cast.
 - **Power Shot**: The projectile has increased damage, mass, and material penetration.
 - **Projectile Burst**: Duplicate a projectile multiple times.
-- **Projectile Gravity Well**: Cast 2 spells of which the first attracts the second.
+- **Projectile Gravity Well**: Cast 3 spells of which the first has the others orbit around it.
-- **Projectile Orbit**: Cast 2 spells of which the second will orbit the first.
+- **Projectile Orbit**: Cast 4 spells of which the first will have the others orbit it.
 - **Protective Enchantment**: Cast a spell with greatly reduced damage that can not directly damage you.
 - **Queued Cast**: Cast 3 spells, each triggering the next when it expires.
 - **Spell Duplicator**: Summon a magical phenomenon that casts the next spell in a random direction 5 times.
 - **Spell Merge**: Cast 2 spells of which the first is merged with the second.
 - **Stored Cast**: Summon a magical phenomenon that casts the next spell when you stop casting.
 - **Time Split**: Equalize current cast delay and recharge time.
+- **Trailing Shot**: Cast 4 spells, each one following the previous.
 - **Treasure Sense**: Treasure (wands, hearts, chests, potions, etc.) cast a visible trail towards themselves.
 - **Trigger: Death**: Cast a spell that casts the next spell after it expires.
 - **Trigger: Hit**: Cast a spell that casts the next spell upon collision.